Forget the Italian bakery – with this authentic recipe make Homemade Canolli shells and filling using mascarpone and ricotta cheese.

-In medium mixing bowl, stir together ricotta, mascarpone cheese, sugar, chocolate chips, vanilla, and lemon zest.
-Spoon the mixture into a pastry bag with 1/2-inch cut in the tip and refrigerate until ready to use.
+- In a medium mixing bowl, stir together ricotta, mascarpone cheese, sugar, chocolate chips, vanilla, and lemon zest.
+Spoon the mixture into a pastry bag with 1/2 inch cut in the tip and refrigerate until ready to use.

 Assembly and Frying:

-Fill a large heavy bottomed, pot with oil to depth of 3 inches.
-Heat over moderate heat until thermometer registers 375° - 380° F
+- Fill a large heavy-bottomed, pot with oil to a depth of 3 inches.
+Heat over moderate heat until the thermometer registers 375° - 380° F

-Use a pair of tongs to hold the edge of the mold as you submerge and fry the shell in the oil until crispy (at 380° mine took a minute).
-Transfer to paper towel–lined platter to drain and cool about 5 minutes.
-Stand tubes upright and tap gently against counter top to loosen shells.
+- Use a pair of tongs to hold the edge of the mold as you submerge and fry the shell in the oil until crispy (at 380° mine took a minute).
+Transfer to a paper towel-lined platter to drain and cool about 5 minutes.
+Stand tubes upright and tap gently against the countertop to loosen shells.
 Twist molds to remove shells.

-When ready to serve, pipe filling into 1 end of cannoli shell, filling it halfway, then pipe into other end.
-Repeat to fill remaining shells.
+- When ready to serve, pipe filling into 1 end of a cannoli shell, filling it halfway, then pipe into the other end.
+Repeat to fill the remaining shells.